-I live in a state where 10 round magazines are the most you can own legally, so I decided to stock up on mags for my Glock 23.
+I live in a state where 10 round magazines are the most you can own legally.
+Having a lower capacity means I want more mags.
+Know what I mean?
+So I decided to stock up on mags for my Glock 23.
 I was surprised to see the massive price difference between OEM and Pro Mags.

 I paid $30 for a single Glock Factory Mag.